Does A 2GIG GC3 Require An Internet Connection?

 The compatible GC3 cellular communicators are:

-Only authorized 2GIG dealers can activate the cell communicators.
+Only an authorized 2GIG alarm dealer can activate the system's cell communicator.
 Each cell communicator comes with its own SIM card (AT&T, Rogers) and no other sim card should be used.
-Users will need to provide the dealer with the serial number (ADC number for Verizon units, IMEI number for AT&T and Rogers), which is found on the communicator itself.
+Users will need to provide the dealer with the serial number (ADC number for Verizon units, IMEI number for AT&T and Rogers), which is found on a sticker on the communicator itself.
+The alarm dealer can then build the customer's account with Alarm.com

 Did you find this answer useful?